cfmorris/recipefun/README.md

 # how to use

 1. Tailor the scraper to your desired website.
-This will involve inputting the prooper urls, making sure it iterates through each page of the search tool, and confirming that beautiful soup is pulling content from the appropriate tags.
+This will involve inputting the proper urls, making sure it iterates through each page of the search tool, and confirming that beautiful soup is ptargeting content from the appropriate tags.
-2. Make sure the data is formatted appropriately: URLS, ingredients(a list), directions, image urls, etc.
+2. Make sure the data is formatted appropriately: URLS, ingredients(list), directions(list), image urls, etc.
 3. Save all files in the same directory.
 4. Run the html page in a web browser.